 East End Lodge also operates a 23 ft.
 Mako for reef or “offshore” fishing where the reef on the Southside of the island drops off.
 Weather permitting, anglers looking for a break from flats fishing can target snapper, shark, barracuda, mahi, and wahoo.
 East End Lodge is one of the few lodges in the Bahamas that offers an “offshore” option.

 CONTACT US FOR SEASONAL DISCOUNTS, SPECIAL OFFERS OR PROMOTIONAL PRICING

 East End Lodge

-Included: roundtrip airport transfers Freeport/East End Lodge, guided fishing as described above; accommodations based on double occupancy; breakfast, picnic lunch with purified or bottled water; dinners with complimentary wine, optional use of lodge’s rods and reels (Loomis rods and Hatch reels or Shimano spinning gear); Bahamas Value Added Tax (VAT).
+Included: roundtrip airport transfers Freeport/East End Lodge, guided fishing based on two anglers per boat / guide; accommodations based as described above; breakfast, picnic lunch with purified or bottled water; dinners with complimentary wine, optional use of lodge’s rods and reels (Loomis rods and Hatch reels or Shimano spinning gear); Bahamas Value Added Tax (VAT).